George James Munro my Grandfather was born in Bootle

 It is shown as Pat.
 Feb.
 2.92-Feb.
 4.95, Baby Hammerless, Patents Pending.

-His log book shows he was on the ship and the story has been verified by my 98 year old mother at the time.
+His log book shows he was on the ship and the story has been verified by my 98 year old mother.

 In the book written at the time about Crippen's capture and return, the Inspector assisted by a lady sergeant implied that they were the ones who looked after Crippen and his lady friend.
 21 days of 2*6 hour shifts seem very unlikely, and would suggest they had some assistance.